Edit Quantities in Lists of Materials 🧪

 - Consumed Quantity: the cumulative quantity of the item used in this experiment

-- Decide whether you want the inventory quantity to be updated as well (default).
-The inventory quantity will be calculated based on the consumed quantity, and update the item's quantity in Inventory.
+- Decide whether you want the Inventory Quantity to be updated as well (default) via the checkbox on the right.
+The Inventory Quantity will be calculated based on the new Consumed Quantity, and update the item's quantity in Inventory.

-- Your changes will be reflected in the table.
-Remember to Save your List to confirm these changes.
+- Your changes will be reflected in the table immediately.
+Remember to Save your List to confirm these changes (or Cancel to revert all unsaved changes).

 If there is a mistake in the amount of inventory quantity recorded, you can correct this by manually editing the subsample's quantity within Inventory.
 To do so: